- 1 What is the Fashion Industry?

 On 7 August, the Pakistan Business Forum(PBF) President said that,

 Owing to their export potential, the fashion designing and textile industry were key to Pakistan’s trade

-The PBF President emphasized on the growth of textile industry as a boost to the fashion industry, and called for an enhanced export -led growth of industry.
+The PBF President emphasized the growth of the textile industry as a boost to the fashion industry and called for enhanced export-led growth of the industry.